Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: Experiment Result

 \section{Experiment Result}

-Following the user study design in \S\ref{sec:userstudy}, we evaluate our system performance with different amounts of training data from the user, including user-independent, user-adaptive, and user-dependent tests.
+Following the user study design in \S\ref{sec:userstudy}, we evaluate our system performance and its generalizability across users, i.e. varies the amount of user's training data, including user-independent, user-adaptive, and user-dependent tests.

-\textbf{User-independent test:} User-independent means that the training set does not contain any data from the test user.
+\textbf{User-independent test:} User-independent means the training set contains no data from the test user.
 In other words, we split the data into the training set and the testing set in a cross-validated leave-one-user-out manner.
 The pre-trained model also does not have any test user data there.
 This aims to demonstrate the system performance when there is no calibration/fine-tuning with user efforts.
 It simulates the actual use scenario when the off-the-shelf device might have no ground truth sensor to collect training data from a new user.
 The results of each test user are in Fig.~\ref{fig:independenttest}.
 The box plot depicts the median, 10th percentile, and 90th percentile of the error.
 All users' MAE yields average = 16.47mm, median = 14.57mm, and 90th percentile = 25.23mm.
 This user-independent test is the most challenging experiment in similar machine-learning-powered human sensing systems.
 Our result shows that the system performs well with no individual user training and is practical to develop and implement.
 Fig.~\ref{fig:visFinger} visualizes the result of sample hand poses, where the grey ground truth skeleton and cyan prediction skeleton mostly overlapped together.
+Moreover, post-processing techniques like smoothing can be employed to further minimize outlier errors.

 \textbf{User\&environment-independent test:} We further subgroup the user-independent folds by the data collection location to verify that the system works in unknown environments.
 We show that it could be trained and tested in different rooms since preprocessing steps remove the environmental noise.
 Recall that each user collected data in one of the three rooms: an open-space office, a bedroom, and a small study room.
 The average leave-one-room-out MAE is 15.73mm, as detailed in Fig.~\ref{fig:independenttest}, which is not higher than the benchmark of 16.47mm.
 So, the environment has no significant effects on system performance.
 In the section of validation under interference, We further alter the nearby objects within the same environment using different materials including plastic and metal.